Pitti Group Wealth Management LLC Takes $1.33 Million Position in Emerging Markets Internet & Ecommerce ETF (NYSEARCA:EMQQ)

-Pitti Group Wealth Management LLC acquired a new position in shares of Emerging Markets Internet & Ecommerce ETF (NYSEARCA:EMQQ – Get Rating) during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 30,935 shares of the company’s stock, valued at approximately $1,327,000.
-Emerging Markets Internet & Ecommerce ETF accounts for approximately 1.5% of Pitti Group Wealth Management LLC’s portfolio, making the stock its 21st largest position.
-Pitti Group Wealth Management LLC owned approximately 0.13% of Emerging Markets Internet & Ecommerce ETF as of its most recent SEC filing.
+Pitti Group Wealth Management LLC bought a new stake in Emerging Markets Internet & Ecommerce ETF (NYSEARCA:EMQQ – Get Rating) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund bought 30,935 shares of the company’s stock, valued at approximately $1,327,000.
+Emerging Markets Internet & Ecommerce ETF accounts for approximately 1.5% of Pitti Group Wealth Management LLC’s investment portfolio, making the stock its 21st largest holding.
+Pitti Group Wealth Management LLC owned approximately 0.13% of Emerging Markets Internet & Ecommerce ETF at the end of the most recent reporting period.

-A number of other hedge funds have also made changes to their positions in the stock.
-Trustcore Financial Services LLC grew its holdings in Emerging Markets Internet & Ecommerce ETF by 67.1% during the third quarter.
-Trustcore Financial Services LLC now owns 498 shares of the company’s stock worth $25,000 after acquiring an additional 200 shares during the period.
-Hudock Inc. grew its holdings in Emerging Markets Internet & Ecommerce ETF by 3.0% during the fourth quarter.
-Hudock Inc. now owns 8,699 shares of the company’s stock worth $373,000 after acquiring an additional 257 shares during the period.
-Sanctuary Wealth Management L.L.C. grew its holdings in Emerging Markets Internet & Ecommerce ETF by 2.3% during the fourth quarter.
-Sanctuary Wealth Management L.L.C. now owns 16,798 shares of the company’s stock worth $721,000 after acquiring an additional 377 shares during the period.
+Other large investors also recently added to or reduced their stakes in the company.
+Trustcore Financial Services LLC increased its holdings in shares of Emerging Markets Internet & Ecommerce ETF by 67.1% in the third quarter.
+Trustcore Financial Services LLC now owns 498 shares of the company’s stock valued at $25,000 after purchasing an additional 200 shares during the period.
 Consolidated Planning Corp acquired a new position in Emerging Markets Internet & Ecommerce ETF during the third quarter worth $25,000.
-Finally, AdvisorNet Financial Inc grew its holdings in Emerging Markets Internet & Ecommerce ETF by 74.4% during the fourth quarter.
+Eagle Bay Advisors LLC acquired a new position in Emerging Markets Internet & Ecommerce ETF during the third quarter worth $27,000.
+AdvisorNet Financial Inc grew its holdings in Emerging Markets Internet & Ecommerce ETF by 74.4% during the fourth quarter.
 AdvisorNet Financial Inc now owns 1,172 shares of the company’s stock worth $50,000 after acquiring an additional 500 shares during the period.
+Finally, Captrust Financial Advisors grew its holdings in Emerging Markets Internet & Ecommerce ETF by 530.3% during the third quarter.
+Captrust Financial Advisors now owns 1,248 shares of the company’s stock worth $62,000 after acquiring an additional 1,050 shares during the period.

 Featured Articles